-The three mesh relaxation tools can be used to relax one or several meshes, with the following boundary conditions: Fixed edge meshes: all mesh edges are fixed.
-Additional fixed points can be specified using 3D poly nodes.
+The three mesh relaxation tools can be used to relax one or several meshes, with the following boundary conditions:

-Cable edge meshes: all mesh edges contain cables.
+- Fixed edge meshes: all mesh edges are fixed.
+Additional fixed points can be specified using 3D poly nodes. - Cable edge meshes: all mesh edges contain cables.
 On edges with corners that join onto another mesh edge, with the same number of nodes on each, the edge nodes are usually stitched together with the option "Stitch edges together".
-Fixed points must be specified using 3D poly nodes.

-Joined edge meshes: if a mesh's corners are joined to another meshes edge, with the same number of nodes on each, then those edges are treated as a smooth joined edge.
+Fixed points must be specified using 3D poly nodes. - Joined edge meshes: if a mesh's corners are joined to another meshes edge, with the same number of nodes on each, then those edges are treated as a smooth joined edge.
 The nodes between the corners will be stitched together automatically.
 All other mesh edges contain cables.
 Fixed points must be specified using 3D poly nodes.
+Joined edge seams can be forced to appear straight when viewed from above with the option "Straighten joined edges".